Click play to listen to this article.

 - You’re addicted to your ex because you don’t have anything else going on in your life, no clear sense of purpose, no direction that inspires you.

 These are the reasons you can’t find lasting love.
 These are the reasons your relationships fail.
 These are the reason you fail.
+It all boils down to insecurities, fears, limiting beliefs, and intermittent or perpetual feelings of unworthiness and inadequacy.

-Therefore to overcome your fears, resolve your shame, surmount your insecurities, and find a sense of purpose, you must participate in self-improvement.
+Now to overcome your fears, resolve your shame, surmount your insecurities, and find a sense of purpose, you must participate in self-improvement.

 There is no shortcut.
 No fancy step-by-step, proven process to save your ass.
 You’re on your own.
 And you have to participate in your own rescue.
 You have to rise out of the shit-stained waters encircling you.
 It’s either that or drowning in your own excrement.